FuelRats/FuelRats-API-Docs/scopes.md

 # Scopes / Permissions (WIP)

 Fuel Rats permissions are formatted as resource.read/write/delete(.me).
-* The 'resource' is always the singular name of a resource type, such as "rat" or "rescue".
+* The 'resource' is always the plural name of a resource type, such as "rats" or "rescues".
 * The "read" identifier gives access to viewing records of a type of resource.
 * The "write" identifier gives access to creating and updating a type of resource.